 Endoscopic Pituitary Surgery

-Endoscopic pituitary surgery, also called transsphenoidal endoscopic surgery, is the
+Endoscopic pituitary surgery is also called transsphenoidal endoscopic surgery.
+It

-most common surgery used to remove pituitary tumors.
-The pituitary gland is located
+is the most common surgery used to remove pituitary tumors.
+The pituitary gland is

-at the bottom of your brain and above the inside of your nose.
-It is responsible for
+located at the bottom of your brain and above the inside of your nose.
+It regulates

-regulating most of your body's hormones, the chemical messengers that travel through
+most of your body's hormones, the chemical messengers that travel through your blood.

 Endoscopic pituitary surgery is done with an instrument called an endoscope.
 An endoscope

-is a thin, rigid tube that has a microscope, light, and camera built into it, and
+is a thin, rigid tube that has a microscope, light, and camera built into it.
+It's

 screen while inserting other special instruments through the scope to remove the tumor.

 Reasons for endoscopic pituitary surgery